May 20, 2022 6 min read

 Bedding material says a lot, but there are other traits to keep in mind while choosing the best bedding for hot sleepers.
 Consider these tips while you’re shopping for new cooling sheets.

-Natural materials like cotton and linen always offer superior breathability.
+Natural materials like cotton and linen always offer superior breathability compared to synthetic materials.
 Synthetic fabrics are woven extremely tight, causing them to trap heat.
 Plus, you can rest easily knowing 100-percent natural textiles are also safer for the environment, workers, and your health.

 Higher thread counts are associated with comfort and luxury, but it’s not the holy grail of cool bed sheets.
 With thread counts, or GSM in linen, the higher the number, the more dense the yarn.
 However, these tightly packed threads prevent airflow and add weight.